daniel-isidro/heroku_hot_n_pop/README.md

 ```

 4. That’s it!
 In the next few seconds the sample app will open in a new tab in your default browser.

+## Heroku deployment

+Heroku is a platform as a service (PaaS) which can be used to run applications fully in the cloud.
+To deploy the app you will first need to create a free account on Heroku at https://signup.heroku.com/dc.
+You can use a Github repository as a file source on Heroku.
+In our case, for the web app to be deployed automagically, we need to have these files in that repository:

+* hotnpop.py
+* requirements.txt
+* setup.sh
+* Procfile
+* model.pkl
+* settings.env
+* hnp_logo.jpg